Flat-rate cards:

 Execution risk is a real cost

 A common mistake is comparing reward math without pricing in behavior risk.
 Missing category conditions or managing too many cards can reduce realized value.
+A lower-maintenance setup with fewer mistakes can outperform a fragile “optimal” plan.

 Mixed strategy often works best